tuanderful/dotfiles/README.md

 ### Other subdirectories
 * The `/backups` directory gets created when necessary.
 Any files in `~/` that would have been overwritten by files in `/copy` or `/link` get backed up there.
-* The `/bin` directory contains executable shell scripts (including the [dotfiles][dotfiles] script) and symlinks to executable shell scripts.
+* The `/bin` directory contains executable shell scripts (including the [dotfiles](dotfiles) script) and symlinks to executable shell scripts.
 This directory is added to the path.
 * The `/caches` directory contains cached files, used by some scripts or functions.
 * The `/conf` directory just exists.
 If a config file doesn't **need** to go in `~/`, reference it from the `/conf` directory.
 * The `/source` directory contains files that are sourced whenever a new shell is opened (in alphanumeric order, hence the funky names).